-GS and cholelithiasis association is established at 5 (16.13%) of 31 patients (3 male and 2 female, mean age $14.71 \pm 0.55$ years; range 14 to 15.3 years) with cholelithiasis.
-Unconjugated hyperbilirubinaemia was observed in 3 patients during the diagnosis of cholelithiasis and in 2 at the time of recovery from cholecystectomy.
-The underlying symptom that preceded the diagnosis of cholelithiasis was intense abdominal pain, in 4 recurrent and in 1 acute, localized in epigastrium and / or right hypochondrium followed by emesis and occasional vomiting.
+GS and cholelithiasis association was established in five (16.13%) of 31 patients (three male and two female, mean age 14.71 $\pm$ 0.55 years; range 14-15.3 years) with cholelithiasis.
+Unconjugated hyperbilirubinemia was observed in three patients during the diagnosis of cholelithiasis and in two at the time of recovery from cholecystectomy.
+The underlying symptom that preceded the diagnosis of cholelithiasis was intense abdominal pain, recurrent in four and acute in one, localized in epigastrium and/or right hypochondrium, followed by emesis and occasional vomiting.
 All patients with cholelithiasis and GS had some of the additional risk factors for the development of biliary calculosis (Table 1).
-Except a boy with hereditary elliptocytosis, with a transient choledocholithiasis and cholestasis 3 months before admission, other complications of cholelithiasis have not been recorded.
+Except for a boy with hereditary elliptocytosis, with a transient choledocholithiasis and cholestasis three months before admission, other complications of cholelithiasis were not recorded.

-Apart from palpatory pain and sensitivity in the epigastrium and/or right hypochondrium, which was present in all patients, a slight scleral icterus in three of them, palpable spleen by 1 cm in a boy with hereditary elliptocytosis and a being slightly overweight in one girl (+12.5%), other physical findings at the admission were normal in all.
+Apart from palpatory pain and sensitivity in the epigastrium and/or right hypochondrium, which was present in all of the patients, a slight scleral icterus in three of them, palpable spleen by 1 cm in a boy with hereditary elliptocytosis, and being slightly overweight in one girl (+12.5%), other physical findings on admission were normal in all.

-With exclusion of a boy with hereditary hereditary elliptocytosis, in which, together with an unconjugated hyperbilirubinemia (114 $\mu$ mol/L), was found characteristic erythrocyte apearance and significant reticulocytosis (4.2%), and two more with elevated unconjugated fraction of bilirubin in the serum (36 and 38 $\mu$ mol/L), other laboratory analysis on admission, including blood hemoglobin values and additional liver tests, were normal in all.
+With exclusion of a boy with hereditary elliptocytosis, in whom, together with an unconjugated hyperbilirubinemia (114 $\mu$ mol/L), characteristic erythrocyte appearance and significant reticulocytosis was found (4.2%), and two more with elevated unconjugated fraction of bilirubin in the serum (36 and 38 $\mu$ mol/L), other laboratory analysis on admission, including blood hemoglobin values and additional liver tests, were normal in all.

-Laparoscopic cholecystectomy was uneventful in all 5 patients.
+Laparoscopic cholecystectomy was uneventful in all five patients.
 The number and appearance of their concretions are given in Table 1.